The Jacobs Institute Innovation Catalysts

 This program is best suited for projects at the exploration and prototyping stage; projects that are ready to scale up or are mainly seeking funding to support administrative costs will find more suitable support through other programs.

-Selection criteria: The Jacobs Student Advisory Board and leadership will evaluate applications based on the strength of the project, written proposal, and applicants.
+Applications are evaluated based on the strength of the project, written proposal, and applicants.
 More detailed guidance and tips are provided in the proposal writing template.

 • Projects should align with the Jacobs mission and values, make meaningful use of Jacobs resources, balance innovation and ambition with feasibility, and have potential for high impact on an identified design/technological challenge.